mcseves/mcseves.github.io/_posts/2020-12-07-the-ux-of-soil-part-1.markdown

 <BR>
 Team: Maria Carolina Séves, Max Hain, Qendressa Selimi, Svaney Shen
 <br><br></p>
 > Yet, what is complex, life-giving, and sacred to some, is ordinary, even ugly, to others.
-This is enigma that is soil.
+This is the enigma that is soil.
 >
 > (Landa, Feller and Philippe Descola, 2010)